Comedian Siddharth Sagar REVEALS He Was Given Wrong Medicines, Thrown Into Mental Asylum & Tortured!

 "When they examined me, they found that my psychological issues cropped up because of the wrong medicines I had been put on.
 I love being with them and although I am fit to work, I feel secure with them and want to stay longer to strengthen my sanity and myself."

-He Is Looking Forward For Legal Advice
+He Is Looking For Legal Advice

 Although Siddharth, who is looking forward to work, wishes to help his family, wants to stay away from them as he wants to lead a peaceful life.
-He is looking forward for some legal advice as he doesn't want Suyash to take over his hard-earned money.
+He is looking for some legal advice as he doesn't want Suyash to take over his hard-earned money.

 Lost Crores Of Property!